-The 11 August, 1976 killing of school children from Langa, Nyanga and Gugulethu is marked as a turning point in the resistance and liberation narratives of the Western Cape and was a catalyst for wide spread, organized resistance campaigns.
+The 11 August 1976 killing of school children from Langa, Nyanga and Gugulethu is marked as a turning point in the resistance and liberation narratives of the Western Cape and was a catalyst for widespread, organised resistance campaigns.
 Already prior to the student uprisings, people in the Western Cape had protested the inequalities and brutality of the apartheid regime.
-However, in 1976, young people, influenced by the black consciousness philosophy, took centre stage.
+However, in 1976, young people, influenced by Black Consciousness philosophy, took centre stage.
 The student uprisings resulted in the mobilisation of youth, workers, parents, communities, sports and religious groups into more formal anti-apartheid structures whose activities eventually brought democracy to the country.
 Although this echoes what was taking place throughout South Africa, the contribution made by the activists of the Western Cape can never be underplayed.
 This exhibition honours their resilience, steadfastness and courage.

-Many were killed and injured with Xoli Mosi from Langa being the first casualty.
+Many were killed and injured, with Xolile Mosi from Langa being the first casualty.
 The police brutality in Langa angered students and sparked protest action across the province.
-Towards the end of August, students in areas such as Bonteheuwel, Athlone, Mannenberg, etc. took to the streets in solidarity with students in the townships and 15 year old Christopher Truter became the first casualty in so called coloured areas.
+Towards the end of August, students in areas such as Bonteheuwel, Athlone and Mannenberg, among others, took to the streets in solidarity with students in the townships, and 15-year-old Christopher Truter became the first casualty in the so-called Coloured areas.
 By September the unrest had spread to the rural areas.
-Between August 1976 and January 1977, 148 were recorded death.
+Between August 1976 and January 1977, 148 were recorded dead.
 Although this exhibition records the names of all those killed, we are mindful that the list might be incomplete and that there may be many inaccuracies.
-However, this huge number of people who died speaks to the intensity and the brutality of this period.
+However, the huge number of people who died speaks to the intensity and the brutality of this period.
 This was the beginning of the end of apartheid.

 Peaceful protest were often met with rubber bullets, teargas, live ammunition, state of emergencies, banning order, detentions, torture and funerals became a weekly feature.
 This did not crush the determination of young and old but instead invigorated them to pursue the struggle for liberation and people’s power.
 It was a period of “Freedom or death, victory is certain”.